1. Intelligence activities and intelligence information

 1.5 Proliferation and handling of military materiel

-In addition to Iran, importers from North Korea, Syria or Pakistan also showed interest in Czech special machinery.
+In addition to Iranian companies, importers from North Korea, Syria, Byelorussia or Pakistan also showed interest in Czech machinery in 2008.

 Conventional arms and weapons, military materiel and explosives

-The Security Information Service also provided information concerning non-transparent practices of defense companies manufacturing or repairing military equipment for the Czech Armed Forces to appropriate recipients, and also evaluated information concerning selected defense procurement contracts of the Czech Armed Forces.
+In 2008, the Service also analyzed information concerning potential non-transparent practices of defense companies manufacturing or repairing military equipment for the Czech Armed Forces, and also dealt with some specific defense procurement contracts of the Czech Armed Forces.

 1.6 Organized crime

-Post-Soviet organized crime groups (Russian, Armenian, Ukrainian or Chechen) or groups coming from the Balkans still pose the biggest threat in our territory, their leaders striving, more or less successfully, to establish contacts with representatives of state authorities, local government and police, which they subsequently use to further their interests (priority treatment, overlooking of offences, poor and sloppy enforcement of duties stipulated by the law etc.).
+The Service continued to gather information on activities of organized crime groups trying to penetrate the government and public administration system.
+Russian-speaking groups or groups coming from the Balkans still pose the biggest threat, their leaders striving, more or less successfully, to establish contacts with representatives of state authorities, local government and police, which they subsequently use to further their interests (priority treatment, overlooking of offences, poor and sloppy enforcement of duties stipulated by the law etc.).

 Balkan organized crime

-Groups focusing on influencing government, police and public authorities
+Groups focusing on influencing government and public authorities

 1.7 Illegal migration